‘Sleep in Heavenly Peace’ builds 24 beds for local kids

 “I do love working,” said Volunteer Rory Bloyer.

-“It’s better to give than receive principal I think that this is putting it into action,” said Volunteer Nicole Bloyer.
+“It’s better to give than receive principal.
+I think that this is putting it into action,” said Nicole Bloyer, volunteer.

 This led the non-profit to start helping kids in our area get a good night’s sleep in their brand-new bed.